HarrySolsem/JsonResume/README.md

 ## Overview
-`GenerateResume.ps1` is a PowerShell script designed to automate the generation of resume data in JSON format.
+`GenerateResume.ps1` is a PowerShell script designed to automate the generation of resume data in [JsonResume](https://jsonresume.org/) format.
 The script processes input data, validates configurations, and outputs a structured JSON file.
 Additionally, the project includes a GitHub Actions workflow to publish the generated JSON to a GitHub Gist.

 ## Features